 ‘Really’ said Grigs in interest, looking up too, ‘is he in that one?
 I might bounce up and look.’

-‘You can’t bounce that high!’ snapped the polar, ‘don’t be stupid.’
+‘You can’t bounce that high!’ said the polar, ‘don’t be stupid.’

 ‘I’m not stupid and I can!’ snorted Grigs, ‘I could bounce right up there if I wanted to!’